LOUVRE MUSEUM TICKETS

 - Discount for children under 18 years old

-Welcome to the Louvre Museum
+Louvre Museum tickets

 International prestige

-+ 12 million visitors per year
++ 8.5 million visitors per year

-Eenjoy a unique museum in the world
+Enjoy a unique museum in the world

 The Louvre Museum is located in Paris, France.
 It is one of the most important and visited museums in the world, as well as a symbol of universal culture, with more than 7 million visitors a year.
 It houses more than 480,000 works, organized in the following main departments: